-BRUSSELS (Reuters) - Spanish Prime Minister Jose Luis Rodriguez Zapatero on Tuesday dismissed as "complete madness" a market rumor that his country would soon ask for 280 billion euros in aid from the euro zone.
+BRUSSELS May 4 (Reuters) - Spanish Prime Minister Jose Luis Rodriguez Zapatero on Tuesday dismissed as "complete madness" a market rumour that his country would soon ask for 280 billion euros in aid from the euro zone.

-He also told a news conference in Brussels that such rumors could damage Spain's interests and that this would be "intolerable" and Spain would fight them.
+He also told a news conference in Brussels that such rumours could damage Spain's interests and that this would be "intolerable" and Spain would fight them.

-The prime minister said he had confidence in Spain's public accounts and it was strongly solvent.
-But his country had to restructure its financial sector as soon as possible, referring to the country's indebted regional savings banks.
+He said he had confidence in Spain's public accounts and it was strongly solvent, but his country had to restructure its financial sector as soon as possible.